2025 SMST SCHEDULE

 4. No boys are permitted to play on girls' teams.

-5. All passes are to be returned to the coach or manager of the teams at the conclusion of the
+5. All approved rosters are to be returned to the coach or manager of each team at the conclusion of the game.
+It is the responsibility of the coach to retrieve rosters from the Field Referee at the end of the match.

 6. At the conclusion of the match, the Field Referee will complete the game card in detail.